innobright/help.innobright.com/src/licensing/setting-up-rlmd-mac.rst

 Starting the RLM license server
 ###############################

 The license server can be run from the command-line, or can be set up to run automatically on startup.
 On Mac Os, you can use a .plist to automatically start the license server.
-You can create the ``plist`` file in the /Users/username/Library/LaunchAgents/ directory.
+You can create the ``plist`` file in the ``/Users/username/Library/LaunchAgents/`` folder.

-To add a plist file in Mac, first go to /Users/username/Library/LauchAgents/  This is where you'll create the .plist file.
+To add a plist file in Mac, first go to ``/Users/username/Library/LauchAgents/``  This is where you'll create the .plist file.
 By default, Mac hides the Library folder in your Home so right click on the finder window and select "Show View Options" to make the Library visible.

 .. image:: ./licensing/mac_step_1.png
    :scale: 80 %